sparcs-kaist/guideline/README.md

 You can feedback to this project with any channel.
 In this github repo, or e-mail, anything else.

 E-mail : thinkratomos@gmail.com

+## Update log
+### 180307
+XD File updated.
+(Mockup view added.)
+Typography building task started.
+Guideline for Developer Updated.
+(Pictures added.
+Now you can see thing more clearly!)